-If you’re heard of e-stim therapy before, you might know that there are two different types, but don’t really know the difference between the two.
-In this article, we’ll discuss everything that you need to know about TENS units and EMS units.
+If you’re heard of e-stim therapy before, you might know that there are two different types: TENS units, and EMS units.
+How different are these devices, and is one better than the other?
+In this article, we’ll discuss everything that you need to know about them.

 We’ll cover the differences, what each unit does, and if one is better for runners than the other.
 By the end, you’ll be a pro at identifying the difference between the two as well as knowing what is best for you.